hemantaph/ler/docs/_build/html/_sources/autoapi/ler/lens_galaxy_population/index.rst.txt

       ..
           !! processed by numpydoc !!

-   .. py:property:: available_optical_depth_list_and_its_params
+   .. py:property:: available_lens_functions_and_its_params

-      Function to list all available optical depth sampler.
+      Dictionary with list all the available lens functions.
+This is an immutable instance attribute.